swaroopa0529/Emojify/README.md

 # Emojify
-converts a face to a emoji
+converts a face to a emoji using a neural network trained using data from kaggle